 Havana tours range from walking tours of historic neighborhoods to classic car rides and electric bicycle rides

-UPDATE 2022: As of this writing, most of these Cuba tours can no longer be booked online.
-GetYourGuide and Viator are not currently offering any tours in Havana.
+UPDATE 2023: As of this writing, many of these Cuba tours can no longer be booked online.
+GetYourGuide and Viator are not currently offering any tours in Havana, even though they previously operated these tours for years.
 We will update this post if the tours ever return.

 Visiting Cuba can be a magical experience, but it can also be a challenging one.
 Everything about Cuba is old-fashioned.
 In some ways that’s awesome, because it means beautiful classic cars and a relaxing way of life.